tvlfyi/tvix/store/docs/api.md

    are downloaded and placed in their corresponding location and all symlinks are created accordingly.
- * If this is a FUSE filesystem, we can decide to only request a subset, similar to the "Reading files from the store from the evaluator" usecase, even though it might make sense to keep all Directory objects around.
+ * If this is a FUSE filesystem, we can decide to only request a subset, similar to the "Reading files from the store from the evaluator" use case, even though it might make sense to keep all Directory objects around.
    (See the caveat in "Trust model" though!)